vyskoczilova/Simple-Admin-Language-Change/readme.txt

 === Compatibility ===
 * Has conflict with [SiteOrigin Widgets Bundle](https://cs.wordpress.org/plugins/so-widgets-bundle/) - prevents javascript popup on Widgets page.

+== Frequently Asked Questions ==

+= I want to swith to different language =

+You need to install the language first.

+1. Go to `Settigngs -> General`.
+1. Select the desired `site language` and hit `save changes`.
+The language gets installed.
+1. Change the `site language` back to the old value.
+1. Now you can swith in the dropdown.

 == Installation ==
 = EN =
 1. Upload the plugin to your website or install via plugin management.